-This will be Part 1 in a 2 part series.
-Part 2 will be “Am I ready for sleep training?”
+This is Part 1 in a 2 part series.
+Part 2 is “Am I ready to Sleep Train My Child?”

 Before beginning any sleep training, there are several things to check on to make sure your baby or child is really ready to begin.

 1. Check in with your child’s pediatrician – You should always check with your child’s doctor to be sure there are no medical reasons why you should not begin sleep training.
 They can also let you know if they feel that your child should be able to go all night without eating or if they may still need one or two feeds.
 Even if your child does need to eat one or two times, you can still do sleep training and just work those feeds into your plan.

 2. Make sure there are no untreated medical conditions that could affect your child’s sleep – Even if your pediatrician says it is okay to go ahead with the training, you do want to make sure your child is not having any issues with underlying medical conditions.
 If they have reflux, make sure the medicine is effectively controlling it.
 If your child has asthma, make sure his or her symptoms are well controlled.

 3. How old is your child?– Most people do not recommend sleep training until at least 4 months of age.
 Personally, I prefer waiting until around 6 months.
 There are things you can do at younger ages, like making sure naps are close enough together and beginning a bedtime routine.
 A future blog post will contain more tips!

 4. .Make sure your child is eating enough during the day – If you plan on cutting out nighttime feedings, make sure your child is getting enough food during the day.
 Sometimes eating at night is just a habit, but sometimes it is a necessity because the child is not getting enough calories by day.